What is an energy performance certificate?

 While it depends on the size of the property, most domestic EPC assessments can take up to an hour on average.

-Can I get an EPC online?
+Can I get an EPC certificate online?

-You can't get an EPC online because, fundamentally, an assessor has to visit the property to make their judgement.
+You can't get an EPC online because an assessor has to visit the property to make their judgement.
 You can't fully judge how energy-efficient a building might be by looking at pictures of it.
-You can look up EPC ratings online, but you won't be able to commission an EPC inspection online.

 Can an EPC save me money?

-You’ll also be able to see the total savings you could make on your property and the EPC rating you’ll receive after the upgrades.
+You’ll also be able to see the total savings you could make on your property and the EPC certificate rating you’ll receive after the upgrades.

 Additionally, the MEES is good news for tenants because it should see energy costs become lower in the long run.
 With better insulation, more energy-efficient lighting and other measures taken to improve the energy efficiency of the property, you should end up paying less in energy costs.